Accounting in Everyday Life

 Whether you are managing a business or a home, accounting is an integral part of everyday life.

 In the simplest terms, income statements represent the incoming and the outgoing.
 The incoming are your paychecks, customer payments, or dividend and interest income.
-The outgoing is what it costs you to maintain your home or business, the gas, the electricity, the groceries, and the supplies used to make the product you sell or use in the service sell.
+The outgoing is what it costs you to maintain your home or business: the gas, the electricity, the groceries, and the supplies used to make the product you sell or use in the service you sell.
 When the incoming is less than the outgoing, you are "in the red."
 This means you are not making a profit and have a negative net worth.

 The balance sheet and the income statement are dependent on each other.
 On the balance sheet, there is a liability called Accounts Payable.
 These are bills you have to pay.
-When you record an accounts payable, you also record an expense.
+When you record accounts payable, you also record an expense.
 The Accounts Receivable is the money others owe you.
-When you record an accounts receivable, you record Income.
+When you record accounts receivable, you record Income.

 Credits and debits can be best understood by understanding the Balance Sheet and the Income Statement.
 On the balance sheet, the assets are debits, and the liabilities are credits.
 Equity and net worth are also credits.